Student Loan Default Rate

 • You may be subject to legal action.
 In order to collect garnished wages, lenders may sue you in court.
 You may then also be charged for any court costs or other fees related to the lawsuit.

+• Schools may withhold your proof of attendance.
 Depending on the type of institution you attended, a school may withhold academic transcripts.
 It is legal for colleges to do this but not required.
+This practice is set to be banned in July 2024.

 How to Get Student Loans Out of Default